notjiatan/freebie-site/src/content/reset-email/-index.md

 - Your **Current** Email Address that we have on file
 - The email address that you would like to change to
-- Any other information about why you no longer have access to said email address
+- Any other relevant information

 ---

 &copy; 2025 Freebie Finders.
 All rights reserved.